 St Lucia – Jalousie Beach

 If you are staying in Soufriere, Jalousie Beach is a must visit.
 Situated between the imposing Piton Mountains, this beach has a stunning backdrop.
 Surrounded by lush green vegetation, the bay itself is curved and small with plenty of loungers.
-The water is crystal clear, so snorkelling is recommended here.
+The water is crystal clear, so snorkeling is recommended here.

 Bahamas – Treasure Cay, Abaco